Big Rig Crash May Have Been Caused By Mechanical Failure

-DPS is looking into mechanical malfunction of the 18 wheeler as well as driver error, as contributers to the tragic crash.
-In addition to possible mechanical failure, officials are investigating whether the big rig’s driver may have ran a stop sign at the rural intersection, sparking the collision.
+DPS is looking into mechanical malfunction of the 18 wheeler as well as driver error, as contributors to the tragic crash.
+In addition to possible mechanical failure, officials are investigating whether the big rig’s driver may have run a stop sign at the rural intersection, sparking the collision.

 Our thoughts and prayers go out to the family members and loved ones of those killed in the tragic accident.

 Dealing with debilitating injuries or the loss of a loved one, as well as the hardship of answering questions surrounding an accident can be heartbreaking.
 If you or someone you love has been seriously injured or killed in a tragic 18 wheeler accident, our caring personal injury attorneys in Killeen, Waco, Austin, and statewide Texas will help you sort through some of the questions and concerns you have.